JuPedSim/JuPedSim/README.md

  * `JuPedSim` is developed at the [Forschungszentrum Jülich](http://www.fz-juelich.de) in Germany and the bleeding edge code is in their intern git [repository](http://cst.version.fz-juelich.de).
 At the moment only specific tags are pushed to GitHub.

 3. Is there a manual ?
- * Of course, the user's guide is found in the downloaded archive.
+ * The online documentation of [jpscore](http://jupedsim.github.io/jpscore/) and [jpsreport](http://jupedsim.github.io/jpsreport/)

 4. Are the models validated ?
  * At the moment with the validation scenarios from [RiMEA](http://www.rimea.de)
  * We are actually setting up verification and validation tests.
 Some verification tests are included in this version but most of them will be available with the next version.

 5. How can I contribute to `JuPedSim`?
  * Testing and reporting bugs will be great.
 If you want to contribute actively to the code, by implementing new models and/or features, you are welcome to do so.
-Please contact uns per mail at
+Please contact us per mail at
  `info at jupedsim.org` so that we can grant you access to the repositories.

 6. And the License?
-  * JuPedSim itself is released under LGPL and the included librairies under their respective licenses of course.
+  * JuPedSim itself is released under LGPL and the included libraries under their respective licenses of course.